 - More modern: Is somewhat more recent (announced 1 year and 7 months after the 80D).

-Reasons to prefer the Canon EOS 80D:
+Arguments in favor of the Canon EOS 80D:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

-- Faster shutter: Has a higher mechanical shutter speed (8000/sec vs 2000/sec) to freeze action.
+- Faster shutter: Has higher mechanical shutter speed (8000/sec vs 2000/sec) to freeze action.

 - More flexible: Makes it possible to change lenses and thus to use specialty optics.

 - Longer lasting: Gets more shots (960 versus 200) out of a single battery charge.